Historic Preservation & Painting in the Eastern United States

 Get an Estimate Today

-At Klappenberger & Son, we have Master Painters and carpenters to help you with all your historic preservation needs, and so much more.
+At Klappenberger & Son, we are a historic restoration company, have Master Painters and carpenters to help you with all your historic preservation needs, and so much more.
 We serve multiple locations on the East Coast and have brick and mortar locations primarily in Maryland & Virginia.